NotAMereCat/Pythagorean-Theorem-Solver/README.md

-<h2 style="text-align: right;">Synopsis</h2>
+<h2>Synopsis</h2>
-<p style="text-align: right;">The Pythagorean Theorem was one of the earliest theorems known to ancient civilizations.
+The Pythagorean Theorem was one of the earliest theorems known to ancient civilizations.
 This famous theorem is named for the Greek mathematician and philosopher, Pythagoras.
-I've created a Java application that solves the length for any side given that the user has the other two.</p>
+I've created a Java application that solves the length for any side given that the user has the other two.

 <h2>Motivation</h2>
 This project began shortly after I had learned about the Pythagorean Theorem in my math class.
 Everyday I would get more and more ideas of how to make it better, until it turned into what it is now.
 I have learned so much about Java by working on this project and I'm super excited to see what other things can be added to it.

-<h2 style="text-align: right;">Code Example</h2>
+<h2>Code Example</h2>
-<p style="text-align: right;">The source code can be downloaded from the <a href="https://github.com/astarks173362/Pythagorean-Theorem-Solver">project page at GitHub</a>.
+The source code can be downloaded from the <a href="https://github.com/astarks173362/Pythagorean-Theorem-Solver">project page at GitHub</a>.
 The program is based on a simple equation:
 <code>double legA = Double.parseDouble(textField.getText());
 double legB = Double.parseDouble(textField_1.getText());
 double hypoC = Math.sqrt(Math.pow(legA, 2) + Math.pow(legB, 2));
 NumberFormat nf = NumberFormat.getNumberInstance();
-textField_2.setText(nf.format(hypoC));</code></p>
+textField_2.setText(nf.format(hypoC));</code>

 <h2>Contributing to the Pythagorean Theorem Solver</h2>
 <h3>Reporting issues</h3>